Meet our Guides

 Most Memorable swim moments:

-1) If you are tired, just stop, relax, and take some time to explore the surrounding areas.
+1) If you are tired, just stop, relax and take some time to explore the surrounding areas near the coast.
 Never push yourself in the open water unsupervised.
-We are nothing compared to the power of the sea. - Darth Vader.
+We are nothing compared to the power of the dark side of the sea (cit.
+Darth Vader) 2) If you see a jellyfish it’s ok to scream, but don’t panic!

 Swim history before SwimTrek